nudles/nudles.github.io/source/index.md

 # Recent News

 * July, 2019.
-I will teach two modules in next semester: Knowledge CS5228-Discovery and Data Mining, and CS5224-Neural Networks and Deep Learning.
+I will teach two modules in next semester:  CS5228-Knowledge Discovery and Data Mining, and CS5224-Neural Networks and Deep Learning.
 * April, 2019.
 A paper on distributed n-gram language model is accepted to [VLDB 2019](https://vldb.org/2019/?papers-industrial).
 * Sep, 2018.
 ScatterNet paper is accepted to IEEE Trans.
 Vis.
 Comput.
 Graph.
 * Sep, 2018.
 Rafiki paper is accepted to [VLDB 2019](https://vldb.org/2019/?program-schedule-technical).